 You can either drag a patch from the banks section down the left-hand side.

 Once a patch is loaded into the Overlay, you'll be able to access several settings for the Overlay.
 These parameters aren't the only ones used in an Overlay, they're a selection of parameters that you'll likely want to vary across your Overlay.

-If your Bass Station II is connected you can use "Live Edit" to have your Overlay settings sent to the unit in the selected Overlay slot.
-This is also an easy way to get the currently selected patch on the unit into an Overlay: click an empty slot and change a control in the editor on the right-hand side to put this patch into an Overlay slot:
+If your Bass Station II is connected you can use "Live Edit" to have your Overlay settings sent to the device in the selected Overlay slot.
+This is also an easy way to get the currently selected patch on the device into an Overlay: click an empty slot and change a control in the editor on the right-hand side to put this patch into an Overlay slot:

 For each slot, you can download or copy the Overlay contained.